Portal about bathroom renovation. Useful tips

 • leaf (leaf, leaf) - leaves (leaves).

-A singular noun ending -o adds an ending -s in the plural:
+A singular noun ending in -o adds the ending -s in the plural:

-However, if there is another vowel before the -o ending, the -es ending is added to form the plural:
+However, if there is another vowel before the ending -o, the ending -es is added to form the plural:

 • potato (potatoes) - potatoes (potatoes).

-A word with a -y ending after a consonant changes that letter to the letter -i, and only then the -es ending is added:
+A word that ends in -y after a consonant changes this letter to the letter -i, and only then the ending -es is added:

 • fly (fly) - flies (flies).

-However, if there is another vowel before the -y ending, this rule will not work:
+However, if there is another vowel before the ending -y, this rule will not work:

 • monkey (key) - monkeys (keys).

-There are a lot of words in Russian that have only plurals.
+There are quite a lot of words in the Russian language that have only a plural form.
 They often represent paired objects.
-And among the English plural nouns there are those that do not have a word in the singular at all:
+And among the English plural nouns there are those that do not have a singular word at all:

 • scissors - scissors;